dustinlacewell/loom/README.markdown

 nodes.yaml
 ----------

-nodes that can be used in job definitions are declared in a file in the parent directory called **`nodes.yaml'**.
+nodes that can be used in job definitions are declared in a file in the parent directory called `**nodes.yaml**'.
 The definitions are quite simple.
-The YAML key should be the locally resolvable hostname of the node, in this example it it is `*staging*' :
+The YAML key should be the locally resolvable hostname of the node and is the name used to refer to the node in the job manifests.
+In this example it it is `**staging**' :

 ```yaml
 staging: